justcallmelarry/svm-notifications/README.md

 # svm-slack-notifications
-Modules not installed with python 3.5 by default:
+Modules not installed with python 3.6 by default:
-– aiohttp
+* aiohttp
-– bs4
+* bs4
+* ujson

 Instructions:
 Add you username, password and webhook to the appropriate places in the json